Pakistan: No-confidence motion against Imran Khan rejected, president dissolves National Assembly

 “Decency, grace & honour are great virtues but Imran Niazi showing to the whole world that he doesn’t posses even an iota of them,” he said.
 “Having lost majority in National Assembly chooses to bulldoze constitution.
 He will be defeated with unprecedented humiliation in history Insha Allah!”

-What happened in the National Assembly
+What happened in the National Assembly?

 Soon after the session of the National Assembly started on Sunday, Pakistan Information Minister Fawad Chaudhry took the floor and reiterated Khan’s claims of a “foreign conspiracy” to dislodge the government, Dawn reported.